 Note that hard inquiries within a 45 day period are usually considered one inquiry by the agencies, which will typically identify that you are rate shopping and group them together.
-So when rate shopping or comparing loans, it is best to work within such a time frame which is reasonable for finding a suitable offer, as it can help to protect your credit score as well.
+So when rate shopping or comparing loans online, it is best to work within such a time frame which is reasonable for finding a suitable offer, as it can help to protect your credit score as well.

 Surprising Things That Affect Your Credit Score

 One way that you are able to improve your credit score, if you are so lucky to find any mistakes on your credit report, clearing those up can have an almost instant benefit to your score.
 These types of reporting errors do happen, so it’s important that you deal with any discrepancies the moment you find them.